 Appointment of invigilators

-22. The number of Invigilators required in each room shall be determined by the Academic Registry on behalf of the Director of Academic Registry, who will ask the Faculties/School/partner organisations to nominate Invigilators at least four weeks before the examination.
+22. The number of Invigilators required in each room shall be determined by Academic Registry on behalf of the Director of Academic Registry, who will ask the Faculties/School/partner organisations to nominate Invigilators at least four weeks before the examination.
 Every examination venue requires one Chief Invigilator, and an Assistant Invigilator unless there is only one candidate.
 Where there are more than eighty candidates, a second Assistant Invigilator is required.
-If more than one Invigilator is required in a room, one shall be designated Chief Invigilator by the Academic Registry.
+If more than one Invigilator is required in a room, one shall be designated Chief Invigilator by Academic Registry.

-23. Faculties/School/partner organisations provide names of the invigilators they have appointed, as requested by the Academic Registry.
+23. Faculties/School/partner organisations provide names of the invigilators they have appointed, as requested by Academic Registry.
 Chief Invigilators shall be members of academic staff except in cases where there is only one candidate to be invigilated.
 Exceptions to this shall be approved by the University Learning, Teaching and Quality Committee.
 Faculties/the School/partner organisations may choose to appoint as Assistant Invigilators suitable persons who are not members of academic staff.
 Faculties/the School/partner organisations are responsible for any costs incurred and for ensuring that such persons are aware of their duties and are trained appropriately